JvDev-hash/JvDev-hash/README.md

 ### Hi there!
 I'm João Victor Barbosa: a Software Engineer, a passionate musician and gamer!

-🔭 I’m currently working on two projects on early stage of development: An Monster Catalogue of RPG Monsters and a File Uploead Wrapper, Both of them with Java and/or Spring
+🔭 I’m currently working on two projects on early stage of development: An Monster Catalogue of RPG Monsters and a File Uploead Wrapper, Both of them with Java and/or Spring.

 <div>
 📫 How to reach me: